What is Neoprene® Sheet?

-Neoprene rubber sheet, or Neoprene rubber strip, is a good all-round commercial rubber and is used in many industries.
-Neoprene rubber sheet does not have any one specific outstanding property but generally performs well across a variety of environments; it is for this reason that Neoprene rubber sheeting is very popular.
+Neoprene® sheet or Neoprene® rubber strip, is a good all-round commercial rubber and is used in many industries.
+Neoprene® sheet does not have any one specific outstanding property but generally performs well across a variety of environments.
+It is for this reason that Neoprene® sheeting is very popular.

-As established Neoprene rubber sheet suppliers, we stock a standard range of neoprene rubber sheeting in our online store.
+As established Neoprene® sheet suppliers, we stock a standard range of Neoprene® sheeting in our online store.
 Follow the link to view our complete range.

-One of the main properties of Neoprene rubber sheet is that it offers very good weathering properties, providing resistance to the effects of ozone, oxidation and sunlight ageing.
-This makes Neoprene rubber sheet a good choice for a range of outdoor applications.
-Neoprene rubber strips are also a good option when working with dilute acids, alkalis and mineral oils.
+One of the main properties of Neoprene® rubber sheet is that it offers very good weathering properties, providing resistance to the effects of ozone, oxidation and sunlight ageing.
+This makes Neoprene® rubber a good choice for a range of outdoor applications.
+Neoprene® rubber strips are also a good option when working with dilute acids, alkalis and mineral oils.

-Another property of commercial Neoprene rubber sheeting is that it will cope with temperatures between -20°C and +110°C. Further to this, the BS2752 specification Neoprene rubber sheets are able to withstand temperatures between -30°C to +120°C.
+Another property of commercial Neoprene® rubber sheeting is that it will cope with temperatures between -20°C and +110°C. Further to this, BS2752 specification Neoprene® sheets are able to withstand temperatures between -30°C to +120°C.

-If you are looking for a material tested to an industry standard, select a polychloroprene / Neoprene® rubber sheet which meets this standard, if not, there are various commercial Neoprene® rubber sheeting options available to choose from.
-These commercial Neoprene rubber strip options will have a material specification available, but they will not necessarily have the same quality of performance as the BS2752 materials.
+If you are looking for a material tested to an industry standard, select a polychloroprene / Neoprene® rubber that meets this standard.
+If not, there are various commercial Neoprene® sheeting options available to choose from.
+These commercial Neoprene® rubber strip options will have a material specification available, but they will not necessarily have the same quality of performance as the BS2752 materials.

-To find out more about our range of Neoprene rubber grades, thicknesses and hardnesses that are available to purchase, please view our rubber sheet guide.
+To find out more about our range of Neoprene® rubber grades, thicknesses and hardnesses that are available to purchase, please view our rubber sheet guide.
 You can also view our full range of materials available here (insert pdf).
 Take a look at the different varieties of solid Neoprene rubber® and expanded Neoprene® here.